 How do you maintain a continuous Supply?

-I’m sure that you’ll discover that comfrey tea is a great supplement to your garden’s health and productivity.
-If you don’t want to be forced to create every day and you want to have the arrangement to ensure an ongoing supply.
+I’m sure you’ll discover that comfrey tea is an excellent supplement to your garden’s health and productivity if you don’t want to be forced to create every day and want to have the arrangement to ensure an ongoing supply.

 You can drill several holes into a bucket, then put it in a different bucket.
 Make sure you leave at least a couple of centimeters of room between them.